 City Hall is a popular backdrop for photos, from weddings to quinceañeras.
 You can explore the courtyard with its baroque fountain, walk the colonnades, and climb the corner stair towers even when City Hall is closed.
 You can't climb all the way up into the 256-foot dome, but you can get some nice photos of it from the corner towers.

 The Pacific Asia Museum consists of six galleries around a Chinese courtyard.

-Rotating exhibits may be ceramics, textiles, painting, sculptures and any other decorative arts from all Asian countries.Continue to 10 of 18 below.
+Rotating exhibits may be ceramics, textiles, painting, sculptures and any other decorative arts from all Asian countries.

-Pasadena Playhouse is an award-winning local theatre that hosts classic productions and world premieres in a beautiful 1924 theatre.
+Pasadena Playhouse is an award-winning local theater that hosts classic productions and world premieres in a beautiful 1924 theater.
 Their productions often include well-known screen actors.
 A Noise Within is another award-winning theater company in Pasadena.
 You may occasionally find discount tickets to Pasadena Playhouse and A Noise Within performances at Goldstar.com.

-The Rose Bowl
+Explore The Rose Bowl

-The Rose Bowl Stadium in Pasadena, built in 1922 is a National Historic Landmark.
+The Rose Bowl Stadium in Pasadena, built in 1922, is a National Historic Landmark.
 It has its big day every year on New Year's Day for the Tournament of Roses Football Game, also known as the Rose Bowl, a post-season college football game between the top-ranked team from the northern states and the top-ranked team from the western states.
 During regular football season, it's the home of the UCLA Bruins football team.